Oxymetazoline (Topical application)

 - Blood circulation problems or

 - Enlarged prostate or

 - Heart or blood vessel disease, severe or unstable or uncontrolled or

 - Irritated skin or open sores on the face or

 - Scleroderma or

 - Thromboangiitis obliterans—Use with caution.
 May make these conditions worse.

-- Oxymetazoline is for use only in your face.
+- This medicine is for use only in your face.
 Do not get any of it in your eyes, mouth, or vagina.
 Rinse it off right away if it does get on these areas.

 - If you are using the pump for the first time, prime it by holding the pump upright and press down several times until the cream is dispensed onto a tissue.
 Pump three more times onto the tissue and throw away the tissue.

 - Press down on the pump one time to dispense a pea-sized amount of the cream to your fingertip.